litecoinfinance/litecoinfinance/README.md

 Litecoin Finance integration/staging treeq
 =====================================

-Important Official site url is changet!
+Important Official site url is changet to!
 =======================================

 https://ltfn.scalaris.info/

 What is LitecoinFinance?
 ----------------